 Nonprofit Management Institute

 The NAMM Foundation's Music Making Grants are one aspect of the Foundation's activities.
-We invite and encourage you to participate in the Foundation's Nonprofit Management Institute, which offers educational opportunities to advance nonprofit organizations.
-The institute offers a series of progressive sessions covering best practices, fundraising, governance, and more.
-The program provides a certificate of completion to partner and grantee organizations, as well as to musical nonprofits that complete the series.
+We encourage you to participate in the Foundation's Nonprofit Management Institute, which offers educational opportunities to advance nonprofit organizations.
+The institute offers progressive sessions covering best practices, fundraising, governance, and more.
+The program provides a certificate of completion to partner and grantee organizations and to musical nonprofits that complete the series.
 Learn more here.

 Bernice Ash Memorial Award